Jonathan Broxton: Los Angeles Dodgers

 Broxton made his MLB debut on July 29, 2005, against the St. Louis Cardinals, pitching one inning in relief, allowing one run, and striking out two.
 His first MLB strikeout victim was Cardinals Albert Pujols.
 During the 2005 campaign, he appeared in 14 games, all in relief, striking out 22 batters in only 13 2/3 innings.

 Broxton began the 2006 season with the Dodgers Triple-A affiliate, the Las Vegas 51s.
 After allowing no runs in 11 appearances (with 18 strikeouts), on May 1, 2006, Broxton was recalled from the minors after the demotion of veteran Lance Carter.

-After gradually gaining the confidence of manager Grady Little, Broxton became Takashi Saito's primary setup man, and the team's backup closer.
+After gaining the confidence of manager Grady Little, Broxton became Takashi Saito's primary setup man, and the team's backup closer.

 He held batters to a .159 Batting average with runners in scoring position, and held right-handed batters to a .196 batting average.

 He appeared in a career-high 83 games for the Dodgers, third most in the National League and fourth most in franchise history.
 He threw 99 strikeouts (second most among all big league relievers) and ranked fifth in the Majors with 32 holds.
 His 2.85 ERA placed him as one of nine Major League pitchers with more than 75 innings pitched and an era below 3.78.

 Broxton recorded 96 2/3 consecutive no-home-run innings from July 23, 2006, to August 21, 2007.
 That was the longest streak in team history since the Dodgers moved to Los Angeles in 1958.

 On July 19, 2008, Saito was placed on the disabled list (DL), and Broxton inherited the closer role for the remainder of the season.
 He allowed a pinch hit two-run homer to Matt Stairs of the Philadelphia Phillies in the 8th inning of Game 4 of the 2008 NLCS.